FreunzWa/FW_sync/commerce/macroeconomics/macroeconomics_terms.md

     + primary factors: land, labor, capital goods
     + secondary factors: material and energy (require primary factors as inputs)

+- financial instruments

+- policy instrument
+    + interventions made by govt/ cenral bank in local/ national economies which are intended to achieve outcomes.

 - discretionary policy
     + ad hoc judgement of policymakers as oposed to policy set by predetermined rules (ie use of discretion in making decisions or creating new legislation)